buildbot/buildbot/master/docs/manual/cfg-buildfactories.rst

 Build Factories
 ===============

-Each Builder is equipped with a ``build factory``, which is defines the steps used to perform that particular type of build.
+Each Builder is equipped with a ``build factory``, which defines the steps used to perform that particular type of build.
 This factory is created in the configuration file, and attached to a Builder through the ``factory`` element of its dictionary.